rudzainy/jekyll-theme-chirpy/_posts/2023-05-18-slide-to-select.md

 sitemap: false
 ---

+## The Background

+- i was part of a team for a new project.
+- objective was to improve quality of end product by optimizing quality control flow.
+- use ai to speed up checking ripeness of fresh fruit bunch.
+-

 ## The Problem

 ![Slide to select](/assets/img/posts/tap-to-select.png)

 - objects moving too fast
 - too may taps
-- can exclude tapping send?
+- question: can exclude tapping send?
+  - just tap on an option to select + confirm
-  - can but how if accidental tap?
+  - but how to prevent accidental tap?
 -

-## Sliding instead of tapping
+## Tinder Swipe!

 ![Slide to select](/assets/img/posts/slide-to-select.gif)

 - can remove send button
 - slider control to allow unselect

-## what happened?
+## Outcome

 - too much cost to build for a proof of concept
+- maintain the send button